 - By skipping your usual café bought coffee, you can donate that money instead to Hypersomnolence Australia’s cause “Help us change the prognosis!”

 Thank you for reading about our event!
-Now that you are up for the challenge we would love for you to show us, and everyone else that you supported us by:
+Now that you are up for the challenge we would love for you to show us, our community and everyone else that you supported us by:

-- Posting this quote to your social media accounts and commenting on our crowdfunding campaign:
+- Post this quote to your social media accounts and comment on our crowdfunding campaign:

 “I survived without my coffee today to support Idiopathic Hypersomnia”

-- Sharing the link to our crowdfunding campaign: https://www.chuffed.org/project/help-us-change-the-prognosis or copy the shortened url for twitter: http://ow.ly/Vflt4
+- Share the link to our crowdfunding campaign: https://www.chuffed.org/project/help-us-change-the-prognosis or copy the shortened URL: http://ow.ly/Vflt4

-- You can even post a selfie with a sign including the above information or yourself with your empty coffee cup!
+- Post a selfie with a sign including the above information or yourself with your empty coffee cup!

-- Don’t forget to donate to our cause.
+- Don’t forget to donate the money you raised to our cause!